MRRP-lab/equipment-info/flies.md

 - See more [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#config-client).

 # Controlling Many CrazyFlies
-- This part is in-progress.
+- IN-PROGRESS.
 There's no manual control of many at once without writing a program to do so.
 You need some special permissions to do so, because there's more risk involved with flying many at once.
+- There seems to be an issue where multiple crazyflie drones in the same area have the exact same radio controller address, leading to pairing issues.
+BUT.
+Sometimes it works and you can control multiple drones at the same time.
+Not recommended for manual control for any reason.

 # Programming a CrazyFlie
 - Not finished.

 # When Finished
 - Please unplug your CrazyFlies when you are done using them!
--
 # Cautions
 - The drones are really finicky sometimes.
 Sometimes not flying after hitting the ground, requiring you to reset them by toggling a tiny switch on the top of the board near the front right arm.
+- Pay attention to the LEDs!!!
+They each have different meanings and will tell you that something's wrong.
+See their meanings [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#leds)
+- We've had 2 cases now of a minor crash resulting in a broken leg.
 More resources: https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#controlling-the-crazyflie